MadsBornebusch/PlantFriends/README.md

 ![](img/plant_settings.png)

+If you do not want to use ThingSpeak simply leave the `ThingSpeak API key` field empty.
+Similarly the MQTT can be disabled by leaving the `MQTT base topic` empty.

 At first boot the module will turn on a hotspot with the SSID: `PlantWateringESP8266` and password: `plantsarecool`.

 After logging on to the WiFI simply navigate to <http://plantwateringesp8266.local> or <http://192.168.4.1> to configure the module.